Moving an Elderly Parent Into Your Home: What to Know

 It may also be difficult for elderly individuals to adapt to a new setting, particularly if they are stubborn or struggling with a disease like Alzheimer’s

-If you and your spouse work outside the house and your children are in school, your elderly parent will have a lot of alone time.
+If you and your spouse work outside the house and your children are in school, your elderly parent may have a lot of alone time.
+Senior depression and loneliness as a result of isolation might become a problem.

 Will Your Parent Be Able to Follow Your Home Rules?